-The issue price is the unit value plus a fee per unit of up to 2 % for the benefit of the fund assets.
+The issue price is the unit value plus a fee per unit of up to 2 %, and the subscription fee may be charged for the benefit of the fund assets.

-No subscription fee will be collected during the subscription period.
+No subscription fee will be charged during the subscription period.